 Marrero didn’t immediately set a schedule for pretrial proceedings in the case.
 He set another conference for May 24.

 Martoma, 38, faces related criminal charges of conspiracy and securities fraud for allegedly using inside information about a clinical drug trial to help trade in Elan Corp.
 (ELN) and Wyeth LLC.
-(PFE) He has pleaded not guilty.
+(PFE:US) He has pleaded not guilty.
 Jonathan Gasthalter, a spokesman for Stamford, Connecticut-based SAC, has said the firm and its founder, Steven A. Cohen, did nothing improper.

 In addition to Martoma and CR Intrinsic, the SEC originally sued University of Michigan neurologist Sid Gilman, claiming he passed the alleged illegal tips to Martoma.
 Gilman has signed a non-prosecution agreement with U.S. prosecutors and agreed to settle the SEC case.